-Dinezon assists Peretz and David Pinski with the publishing of Yontef bletlekh (Holiday Pages) to creatively get around the Czarist ban on Jewish newspapers.
-Between 1894 and 1896 they publish seventeen issues.
+Dinezon assists Peretz and David Pinski with the publishing of Yontef bletlekh (Holiday Pages) as a creative way of getting around the Tsarist ban on Jewish newspapers.
+Between 1894 and 1896, they publish seventeen issues.

 Dinezon writes an angry article that is critical of the German historian and biblical scholar Henrich Graetz for refusing to allow his monumental history of the Jews to be translated into Yiddish.
 Dinezon’s response is a powerful defense of Russian Jewry and the Yiddish language.
 Graetz ultimately acquiesces, and Dinezon goes on to translate three parts of the work, although a conflict with the publisher compels Dinezon to remove his name from the finished work.

 Peretz is arrested while speaking at a Jewish labor workers’ meeting and is imprisoned for three months in the Tenth Pavilion of the Warsaw Citadel.
-When Peretz is released he is seriously malnourished and ill.
+When Peretz is released, he is ill and seriously malnourished.

 Dinezon spearheads a three-day celebration in Warsaw to celebrate I. L. Peretz’s fiftieth birthday and twenty-fifth year as a writer.
 To celebrate the event, Dinezon collects, edits, and publishes a volume of Peretz’s collected works.

-During the celebration, a delegation from the Arbeter Bund (The Jewish Workers Union) presents Peretz with a written proclamation and gift: a book of Peretz’s stories that has been used by Jewish political prisoners to send secret messages to each other in the Warsaw Citadel.
+During the celebration, a delegation from the Arbeter Bund (The Jewish Workers Union) presents Peretz with a written proclamation and gift: a book of Peretz’s stories that Jewish political prisoners had used to send secret messages to each other in the Warsaw Citadel.
 Peretz keeps the book as a prized possession, but Dinezon burns the proclamation to destroy any evidence of Peretz’s association with the outlawed Jewish workers’ party.

 Peretz suffers a near-fatal heart attack and is sent to the resort town of Marienbad, Germany, to recuperate.

 Dinezon continues to provide stories to Yiddish newspapers.
-His novella, Alter, appears in a supplement to Der fraynd (The Friend).
+His novella, Alter, appears in installments in Der fraynd (The Friend).
 News of the Kishinev pogrom and massacre horrifies Russian Jewry and reverberates around the world.

-The Czarist government lifts the ban against Yiddish theatre.
-Peretz begins writing plays and Dinezon works to bring Yiddish theatre to Warsaw.
+The Tsarist government lifts the ban against Yiddish theater.
+Peretz begins writing plays, and Dinezon works to bring Yiddish theater to Warsaw.